The Dual Control Model - The Role Of Sexual Inhibition & Excitation In Sexual Arousal And Behavior (2007)

 So the researchers re-did the experiment, this time allowing the men to choose their own porn, and providing many more varieties of "kinkier" porn.
 The men were even allowed to sample the choices to predict which might do the trick.
 Nonetheless, 25% of men in the new experiment still couldn't become aroused to kinky porn of their choice.
 Barely any erectile response - lab-tested and confirmed by the Kinsey Institute.

 For more research on the issue of porn-induced sexual dysfunctions see: Unprecedented rates of sexual dysfunctions in young men.
+And for more on escalation in today's porn users see: Studies Find Escalation (and Habituation) in Porn Users

 The following excerpt is taken from the book "The Psychophysiology of Sex., Chapter: The Dual-Control Model: The role of sexual inhibition & excitation in sexual arousal and behavior".
 Publisher: Indiana University Press, Editors: Erick Janssen, pp.197-222.
 LINK TO THE CHAPTER